Things to Do in L’Eixample – Barcelona’s Most Iconic Neighborhood

 Barcelona’s most iconic site, many people think that the Sagrada Familia is Barcelona’s Cathedral, which is instead located in the Gothic Quarter.

 The Sagrada Familia is an «atoning temple» built with donations to atone for sins.
-Its construction began in 1882 and was never completed.
+Its construction began in 1882 but was never completed.
 Another peculiarity of the Sagrada Familia is its mix of neo-Gothic style and Gaudì’s modernist elements.

 One of the best things to do in Eixample, Barcelona, the best way to explore the UNESCO-listed Sagrada Familia is to join a guided tour with access to the towers, from where you will also enjoy a 360-degree view of Barcelona.